groupultra/sdk-public/docs/source/moobius_network_ws_client.rst

 -----------------------------------
 WSClient.update_style(self, service_id, channel_id, style_content, recipients)

-Constructs and sends the update message for style update.
+Updates the style (whehter the canvas is expanded, other look-and-feel aspects) that the recipients see.

 Parameters:
   service_id (str): As always.